Krisbo/course-info/CH5-Exercises-Answers.md

 * Compare the weak and strong validity properties of byzantine consensus.
 Does strong validity implement weak validity?
 Can byzantine consensus with weak validity be used to implement strong validity?

+__Answer:__ *Strong validity does not implement weak validity and vice versa.
+But strong validity can be implemented given weak validity.
+See Solution 5.11 in the book.*

 * What triggers a new epoch in Byzantine Leader-Driven Consensus (Alg.
 5.19)?

+__Answer:__ *All processes maintain a timer.
+If consensus does not decide within the timeout, the processes complain about the current leader.
+If `f+1` process complain, a new leader will be elected and a new epoch starts.*

 * Compare the Byzantine Read/Write Epoch Consensus (Alg.
 5.17, 5.18) to authenticated double-echo broadcast (Alg.
 3.18).

+__Answer:__ **

 A leader for Byzantine Leader-Driven Consensus receives the following messages in the conditional collect primitive:
 ```html